rclone/rclone/docs/content/commands/rclone_mount.md

 can be less.
 On macOS / BSD the time to wait is constant and the check is performed only at the end.
 We advise you to set wait time on macOS reasonably.

-Only supported on Linux, FreeBSD, macOS and Windows at the moment.
+Only supported on Linux, FreeBSD, OS X and Windows at the moment.

 ## rclone mount vs rclone sync/copy